 There is one exception, which is this statement made in the FAQ section of our Kickstarter campaign from October 2019:

 At the time that this statement was made (Oct 2019) it was true and accurate based on the information we had been given by our supply chain partner.
 A few months after the conclusion of the Kickstarter project (following our trip to Indonesia) we found that achieving 100% ocean plastic was not possible.
 Unfortunately Kickstarter does not allow campaigns to be edited or changed once they have been completed and as such we have not and will not be able to amend this one piece of communication about our bottles being made from 100% ocean plastic.
 We apologise for any confusion this one small piece of communication may have caused and may continue to cause (for anyone visiting our Kickstarter campaign page from 2yrs ago).

 We'd like to be very clear here - from the moment we found out that making our bottles from 100% ocean plastic was not possible, we have not made such claims.

-A few months ago it was brought to our attention that PackTech were having difficulties within their supply chain, specifically around the tracking of ocean plastic from the recycling facility through to the manufacturing of our bottles.
-In short PackTech were struggling to provide documentation and guarantees to prove that our bottles were being made from at least 50% ocean plastic, which is what had been agreed between us and them.
+A few months ago it was brought to our attention that our Danish supplier was having difficulties within their supply chain, specifically around the tracking of ocean plastic from the recycling facility through to the manufacturing of our bottles.
+In short they were struggling to provide documentation and guarantees to prove that our bottles were being made from at least 50% ocean plastic, which is what had been agreed between us and them.

 What does that mean?

-It means that PackTech have been unable to provide us with a certificate, independently audited, to prove that our first generation bottles contained at least 50% ocean plastic, again as our agreement and invoices to them stipulated.
+It means that our Danish supplier were unable to provide us with a certificate, independently audited, to prove that our first generation bottles contained at least 50% ocean plastic, again as our agreement and invoices to them stipulated.